elcroissant/SDC-ND/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data is distributed.
+From that distribution we can easily read that some of the traffic signs come out much often then the others.
+This most likely will lead to the misclasification problem of the small classes.

 ![alt text][image1]